mattzeunert/mattzeunert.github.io/_posts/2016-10-04-how-from-js-works.md

 <div id="welcome">[H]ello World</div>
 {% endhighlight %}

-The outerHTML came about as the result of two things:
+The outerHTML came about as the combination of two events:

 1. The `<div id="welcome"></div>` in the initial page HTML
 2. The `innerHTML` assignment

-Given that the user clicked on the "H" character it's pretty straightforward what we'll need to look at: the `innerHTML` assignment.
+Since the user clicked on the "H" character it's straightforward which event we'll need to look at: the `innerHTML` assignment.

 ## Step 2: Finding out where the innerHTML value was set

-In order to track where in the code the assignment happened we need to run some code every time `innerHTML` is updated.
+To track where in the code the `innerHTML` assignment happened we need to run some code every time `innerHTML` is updated.

 This is possible by adding a property setter to the `innerHTML` property of `Element.prototype`.